-- Reduce water useage.
+- Reduce water usage.
 Trickle and drip irrigation systems can reduce water use by as much as 50 percent.

 - Compost.
 It is a practical and convenient way to handle yard trimmings such as leaves, grass, thatch, chipped brush, and plant cuttings.
 Compost also improves your soil and the plants growing in it.
 If you have a garden, a lawn, trees, shrubs, or even planter boxes, you have a use for compost.
 Mix 2 parts green to 1 part brown for the ideal carbon-nitrogen ratio needed to “cook” the pile.
 Stir the pile frequently and keep it moist to quicken decomposition.
-See also Composting at Home and How to Make Compost
+See also How to Make Compost.

 - Instead of planting grass in that wet spot in your lawn, consider landscaping with plants that grow well in wet areas.
 Water-loving plants offer great possibilities for interesting easy-care gardens and help soak up that extra water.
 It is important to first determine how large the area is, how deep the water gets and how often it remains wet.
 Some varieties of plants require very shallow water and others, deeper water.
 Plants that can tolerate short periods of standing water as well as fluctuating water levels are good choices for the lowest zone because the soil may dry out during dry periods.
 Species that can tolerate extremes of wet soils and dry periods are also appropriate for the middle zone, which is slightly drier.
 For plant species information and garden design principles visit the Native Plants section of this page.
 A rain garden is another possibility.
 A rain garden is used to intercept water before it gets to a low area and pools.
 See the Rain Gardens section of this page for more information on how to install and care for a rain garden.